isc-projects/stork/doc/man/stork-agent.8.rst

    Instructs the agent to listen for Prometheus requests but not for commands from the Stork Server.
    Can also be set with the $STORK_AGENT_LISTEN_PROMETHEUS_ONLY environment variable.

+``--prometheus-kea-exporter-host``
+   Instructs the agent to open Prometheus Kea exporter socket on specific address.

+``--prometheus-kea-exporter-port``
+   Instructs the agent to open Prometheus Kea exporter socket on specific port.

+``--prometheus-kea-exporter-interval``
+   Instruct the agent to how frequently the statistics should be pulled from Kea.

+``--prometheus-bind9-exporter-host``
+   Instructs the agent to open Prometheus BIND 9 exporter socket on specific address.

+``--prometheus-bind9-exporter-port``
+   Instructs the agent to open Prometheus BIND 9 exporter socket on specific port.

+``--prometheus-bind9-exporter-interval``
+   Instruct the agent to how frequently the statistics should be pulled from BIND 9.

 Configuration
 ~~~~~~~~~~~~~